jkassemi/kaminari-surface/README.md

 This release is a proof of concept and designed as a drop-in implementation that does not affect the existing kaminari project.

-Directly modifying and extending kaminari would be a more maintanable solution.
+Directly modifying and extending kaminari would be a more maintainable solution.
 Once kinks are worked out here then a PR to the kaminari project makes a heck of a lot of sense.